arildj78/DroneLights/README.md

 ![Battery](https://github.com/arildj78/DroneLights/raw/master/images/IMG_8416.JPG)

-# EMC
+# EMI
-Operation of the light rig shall not reduce up- or downlink ranges by more than 5%.
+* Operation of the device shall not interfere with any up- or downlinks to or from the aircraft.
+A reduction of the effective transmission range of less than 5% is acceptable.
-The rig should preferably be compliant with MIL-STD-461 *(Requirements for the control of Electromagnetic Interference Characteristics of Subsystems and Equipment)* although running a full test is outside of the budget of this project.
+* The device should preferably be compliant with MIL-STD-461G *(Requirements for the control of Electromagnetic Interference Characteristics of Subsystems and Equipment)* dated 11-DEC-2015 although running a full test is outside of the budget of this project.

-# FAR airworthiness
-The US Code of Federal Regulations Title 14 - also known as the Federal Aviation Regulations states in its part 27 [AIRWORTHINESS STANDARDS for NORMAL CATEGORY ROTORCRAFT].

 # Minimum performance standard
 ## Technical standard orders